DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/extended_syllabus_spring_25.md

 | ----------- | ----------- |

 ## Lab Resources:
 - *Slack*: Most of our lab members are on Slack and use it for informal communication / general questions.
-You should already receive the invitation via email, but if not, please contact lab manager Maddie at seitz178@umn.edu.
+You should already receive the invitation via email, but if not, please contact lab manager Madeleine Seitz at seitz178@umn.edu.
 - *Google Groups*: You will be added to our DANCE Lab Google Group email list.
 This is used to share research/webinar opportunities.
 - *Google Calendar*: We use Google Calendar to schedule meetings.
 Make sure to monitor the DANCE Lab Google Calendar to see upcoming events/meetings.